The Art of Campaign Storytelling

 - $500 = full adoption fees for one very special needs dog who requires a specific type of home

-Example 2: Your donation gives a teen somewhere to go when she has nowhere else to turn.
+Example 2: Your contribution gives a teen somewhere to go when she has nowhere else to turn.
 YOU give her a safe space to talk about what she’s feeling.
-YOU give her an hour of time away from school stresses, playing Mario Kart in our game room with her peers.
+YOU give her an hour away from school stresses, playing Mario Kart in our game room with her peers.
 YOU give her the tools she needs to combat her anxiety.
-YOU give her mentorship to follow the right path for her after high school.
+You give her mentorship so she can follow the right path after high school.

 STEP 6 – Identify your quid pro quo.

-Your quid pro quo is what you will give the donor in return for their contribution.
+You will give the supporter your quid pro quo in return for their contribution.
 This doesn’t have to be a tangible item (although that’s a bonus; people like stuff!).

-If you’re reading this and are thinking, “I have nothing to give my donors,” I have a surprise for you: You do!
+If you’re reading this and are thinking, “I have nothing to give my supporters,” I have a surprise for you: You do!
 You have updates!

 Your fundraising campaign story doesn’t end here.
 This is only the beginning.
-If someone donates to your campaign, that means they are interested in hearing what happens next.
+If someone contributes to your campaign, they want to hear what happens next.
 This is our “Philanthropy as Entertainment” theory.
 Take a picture of the progress of that school you’re building in Kenya.
 Record (with permission) your friend walking into that life-saving treatment you helped her fundraise for.
-Describe the progress that reactive dog is having with his trainer.
-The story isn’t finished until you reach the end of your solution, and you and your donors will all feel more connected afterward.
+Describe the progress that the reactive dog is making with his trainer.
+The story isn’t finished until you reach the end of your solution, and you and your supporters will all feel more connected afterward.

-Example 1: When you choose a dog to donate to, you will have the exclusive chance to follow along in his or her progress.
-We will update you with how they are progressing in their training, even giving you tips on how you can stop YOUR beloved pup’s less-than-desirable behaviours.
+Example 1: When you choose a dog to contribute to, you can follow its progress.
+We will update you on how training is progressing and even give you tips on how you can stop your beloved pup’s less-than-desirable behaviours.

 STEP 7 – Give a clear call to action (CTA)